Tloops/tloops.github.io/_teaching/2022-fall-teaching-2.md

   - Python,
   - Scikit-Learn,
   - and PyTorch
-- Participated in writing the textbooks for **Introduction to Artificial Intelligence**.
+- Participated in writing the textbook for **Introduction to Artificial Intelligence**.